-3: Many doctors bailing out.
-Time and again, surveys have predicted that physicians' anger over Obamacare, over regulations, over declining reimbursement is driving them out of the industry
+5: Many doctors bailing out.
+Surveys have predicted that physicians' anger over Obamacare, over regulations, over declining reimbursement would drive them out.

-4: Insurance companies bailing out due losing money.
+6: Insurance companies bailing out due to losing money.

 1/20/17: Trump issued an executive order to start rolling back Obamacare.
 It stressed that agencies can "waive, defer, grant exemptions from or delay implementation of any provision or requirement" of Obamacare that imposes a burden "to the maximum extent permitted by law."
 It orders agencies to “waive, defer, grant exemptions from, or delay the implementation of any provision or requirement” of ObamaCare that imposes a “fiscal burden on any State or a cost, fee, tax, penalty, or regulatory burden on individuals, families, healthcare providers, health insurers, patients, recipients of healthcare services, purchasers of health insurance, or makers of medical devices, products, or medications.”.
 This is a start in the right direction.
 Clearly many Americans were hurt with all of the Obamacare mandates.

 5/4/17: House Republicans passed a bill to repeal and replace Obamacare.

 7/27/17: President Trump's push to repeal and replace Obamacare took a major blow.
 The Senate voted down the GOP's best shot at repealing parts of Obamacare, thanks in large part to Sen. John McCain, R-Ariz., who was one of three Republicans to vote against it.
 "No" votes from McCain and Sens.
 Susan Collins of Maine and Lisa Murkowski of Alaska were enough to sink the bill, but McCain's vote was easily the most surprising to senators in both parties.